Aishat-Akinyemi/reified-nft-tutorial/Tutorial.md

 ![boilerplate react-vite project browser output](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/nbfvofw0v0jc2vse41zc.png)

-Upon completing this step, your project should be similar to what can be found here[branch 1].
+Upon completing this step, your project should be similar to what can be found here [Step 1 branch](https://github.com/cudos-examples/reified-nfts/tree/Step-01).

 ## Step 02 Adapting and removing boilerplate code

 In this step, we will remove some boilerplate code, update the `vite.config.ts` file and adapt the project to use Material UI components.

 We will make a change and an addition to the `index.html` file.

+Please note that the use of ellipsis (...) in code snippets in this tutorial signifies that some parts of the code in your code editor that is omitted for brevity.

 ```html
 // index.html